Bayesian Regression Using a Prior on the Model Fit: The R2-D2 Shrinkage Prior: Marginal Prior

-As noted in \cite{carvalho2010horseshoe}, the Horseshoe prior has exact Cauchy-like tails that decay like $\beta^{-2}$, and the Horseshoe+ prior has a tail of $O({\log|\beta|}/{\beta^2})$ as illustrated in the proof of Theorem 4$.$6 in \cite{bhadra2016horseshoe+}.
-Therefore, the double Pareto prior and the proposed R2-D2 prior lead to the heaviest tail, followed by Horseshoe+, then Horseshoe, and finally the Dirichlet-Laplace prior.
-With a polynomial tail heavier than Cauchy distribution, the new proposed prior attains a substantial improvement over a large class of global-local shrinkage priors.
+As noted in \cite{carvalho2010horseshoe}, the Horseshoe prior has exact Cauchy-like tails that decay like $\beta^{-2}$, and the Horseshoe+ prior has a tail of $O({\log(|\beta|)}/{\beta^2})$ as illustrated in the proof of Theorem 4$.$6 in \cite{bhadra2016horseshoe+}.
+Therefore, the double Pareto prior and the proposed R2-D2 prior lead to the heaviest tail, followed by Horseshoe+, then Horseshoe, and finally Dirichlet-Laplace prior.

-\subsection{Concentration properties}
+\subsubsection{Concentration properties}

-In this section, we study the concentration properties of the new proposed prior around the origin.
+In this section, we study the concentration properties of the R2-D2 prior around the origin.
 The concentration properties of Dirichlet-Laplace, Horseshoe, and Horseshoe+ priors are also given.
-We prefer priors with high concentration near zero to reflect the prior that most of the covariates do not have a substantial effect on the response.
-We now show that the proposed R2-D2 prior has higher concentration at zero to go along with heavier tails than other global-local priors. \begin{theorem} As $|\beta|\rightarrow0$, if $0< a_\pi < {1}/{2}$, the marginal density of the R2-D2 prior (\ref{eq_R2-D2 prior, linear model, gamma representation}) satisfies $\pi_\text{R2-D2}(\beta) = O( 1/ |\beta|^{ 1- 2a_\pi})$. \end{theorem}
+We favor priors with high concentration near zero to reflect the prior that most of the covariates do not have a substantial effect on the response.
+We now show that R2-D2 prior has higher concentration at zero to go along with heavier tails than other global-local priors. \begin{theorem} As $|\beta|\rightarrow0$, if $0< a_\pi < {1}/{2}$ and $b>0$, the marginal density of the R2-D2 prior as shown in (\ref{eq_R2-D2 prior, linear model, simple representation}) satisfies $\pi_\text{R2-D2}(\beta) = O( 1/ |\beta|^{ 1- 2a_\pi})$. \end{theorem}